-He was sorry to have taken so long in responding and thanked me for my interest and so on.
-But considering my very young age and no experience, he said, there was nothing he could do to help me with my dream of becoming a DJ.
+He was sorry to have taken so long to respond and thanked me for my interest and so on.
+But considering my very young age and no experience, he said there was nothing he could do to help me with my dream of becoming a DJ.
 I needed experience and more age.
 At least he didn’t say I had to have a college degree.

 “Well,” Daddy said, “you’re pretty good around the farm, and you and Dale can run it one day.
 Besides, your Momma and I don’t want you leaving home anyhow.”

-Oh wonderful, I thought, I can still be a farmer.
-Why on earth do you think I’m trying to get out of here?
+Oh, wonderful, I thought, I can still be a farmer.
+Why do you think I’m trying to get out of here?
 And I don’t need to leave home to work at WAMY.
-The remainder of the day, I cut twice as many bushes as Daddy.
+So for the remainder of the day, I cut twice as many bushes as Daddy.

 Yeah, I’m really good around the farm (especially when I’m angry about farming).

 You must be logged in to post a comment.